lyft/cartography/README.md

   - Recorded videos are posted [here](https://www.youtube.com/playlist?list=PLMga2YJvAGzidUWJB_fnG7EHI4wsDDsE1).
 - Our current project roadmap is [here](https://github.com/orgs/lyft/projects/26/views/1).

+## License

+This project is licensed under the [Apache 2.0 License](LICENSE).

 ## Contributing
 Thank you for considering contributing to Cartography!

 ### Code of conduct
-Legal stuff: This project is governed by [Lyft's code of conduct](https://github.com/lyft/code-of-conduct).
-All contributors and participants agree to abide by its terms.
+All contributors and participants of this project must follow the  [CNCF code of conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

 ### Bug reports and feature requests and discussions
 Submit a GitHub issue to report a bug or request a new feature.
 If we decide that the issue needs more discussion - usually because the scope is too large or we need to make careful decision - we will convert the issue to a [GitHub Discussion](https://github.com/lyft/cartography/discussions).

 ### Developing Cartography

-Get started with our [developer documentation](https://lyft.github.io/cartography/dev/developer-guide.html).
+Get started with our [developer documentation](https://cartography-cncf.github.io/cartography/dev/developer-guide.html).
 Please feel free to submit your own PRs to update documentation if you've found a better way to explain something.

-#### Sign the Contributor License Agreement (CLA)

-We require a CLA for code contributions, so before we can accept a pull request we need to have a signed CLA.
-Please [visit our CLA service](https://oss.lyft.com/cla) and follow the instructions to sign the CLA.

 ## Who uses Cartography?